 One of the newest players in the space, Doctours, aims to fix the full logistics supply chain of medical tourism.
-The company, operating out of an Austin, TX incubator, facilitates the search for and comparison of the cost of procedures, enables patients to connect with doctors and book procedures including in vitro fertilization, plastic surgery, weight loss surgery, dental work and lasik eye surgery.
+The company, operating out of an Austin, TX incubator, facilitates the search for and comparison of the cost of procedures.
+They enable patients to connect with doctors and book procedures including in vitro fertilization, plastic surgery, weight loss surgery, dental work, and lasik eye surgery.
 Doctours also assembles itineraries with different options for flights and hotels based on the needs of the patient.

 Other medical tourism startup companies, like GloboMD, target only specific procedures and offer more limited concierge systems for individuals interested in medical tourism.
 Still others, such as Medigo, have tapped into the growing market for medical tourism offered through businesses.

-Still, it’s somewhat surprising that there aren’t more businesses in the space.
-The average cost per medical visitor is between $4,000 and $6,000 per visit, in cash – meaning that the financial opportunity in the industry is profound.
+Still, it’s somewhat surprising that there aren’t more businesses in the medical tourism space.
+The average cost per medical visitor is between $4,000 and $6,000 per visit, in cash.
+As a result, the financial opportunity in the industry is profound.

 Increasing Investment and an Upsurge in Growth: the Outlook for Medical Tourism Over the Next Decade

-Multiple prestigious US medical centers, including Harvard, Boston University, the Cleveland Clinic, and Johns Hopkins have established clinics and/or hospitals outside the US in order to capitalize on foreign medical tourism.
+Multiple prestigious US medical centers, including Harvard, Boston University, the Cleveland Clinic, and Johns Hopkins have established clinics and/or hospitals outside the US.
+They hope to capitalize on foreign medical tourism.
 There are currently over 700 hospitals and medical departments globally that are accredited by the Joint Commission International (JCI), a US nonprofit that accredits hygienic, safe, and reputable medical centers.

 As medical tourism becomes more regulated through American systems, its popularity will likely grow (barring an overhaul in the American health system).
 The companies that capitalize on this need will be part of a rapidly growing, highly lucrative market.